advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 The key to understand this, is that the reason any model is an illusion, can be made without any appeal to a higher reality, in the sense of non-mathematical reality.
 Or, to put it this way: Even if mathematics *was* reality, Plato's cave would apply.

+### A Brief History of This Development

+In the past century, First Order Logic has dominated foundations of pure mathematics, but Category Theory has come to play a larger role in construction of mathematical languages.

+In the beginning of this century, a collaboration between mathematicians resulted in [Homotopy Type Theory](https://homotopytypetheory.org/blog/).
+This used [Dependent Types](https://en.wikipedia.org/wiki/Dependent_type), which are used in verification of computer programs and theorem proving assistants.

+Extending Dependent Types, the theory of [Path Semantics](https://github.com/advancedresearch/path_semantics) has been developed.
+In particular, if normal programming is 2D, then theorem proving with normal paths is 3D.

+In late 2020, some people asked the question: What lies beyond 3D?
+What the analogue of higher dimensions?

+[Avatar Extensions](https://advancedresearch.github.io/avatar-extensions/summary.html) is part of the Path Semantics project, but borrowing ideas from higher Category Theory to develop a theory about higher dimensional mathematics.